Panjnad Barrage

 Irrigation Infrastructure

 The Panjnad Barrage is equipped with three canals: the Panjnad Canal, Abbasia Canal, and Abbasia Link Canal.
 These have a combined design discharge of 14,433 cusecs.
-The Abbasia Canal and Panjnad Canal were initially constructed from Head Panjnad, later joined by the New Abbasia Canal.
+The Abbasia Canal and Panjnad Canal were initially constructed from Head Panjnad, and later joined by the New Abbasia Canal.
 Together, they irrigate a vast area of Cholistan, including districts such as Bahawalpur and Rahim Yar Khan.

-Capacity and Modernization
+Capacity

 Originally, the barrage had a designed discharge capacity of 0.45 million cusecs, which was later increased to 0.7 million cusecs.
 It serves a large region, with the barrage pond area extending into the Tehsil Alipur and the Tehsil Ahmedpur East.
 The road bridge across the barrage facilitates traffic moving between Punjab and Sindh.